Pauras022/Hardhat-Fund-Me/README.md

 To get a USD estimation of gas cost, you'll need a `COINMARKETCAP_API_KEY` environment variable.
 You can get one for free from [CoinMarketCap](https://pro.coinmarketcap.com/signup).

-Then, uncomment the line `coinmarketcap: COINMARKETCAP_API_KEY,` in `hardhat.config.js` to get the USD estimation.
-Just note, everytime you run your tests it will use an API call, so it might make sense to have using coinmarketcap disabled until you need it.
-You can disable it by just commenting the line back out.

 ## Verify on etherscan

 If you deploy to a testnet or mainnet, you can verify it if you get an [API Key](https://etherscan.io/myapikey) from Etherscan and set it as an environemnt variable named `ETHERSCAN_API_KEY`.
 You can pop it into your `.env` file as seen in the `.env.example`.